Buddhist Tarot Decks - a list of them all

 Sacred She Tarot

-The newest deck (2023) by Ma Deva Padma does not explicitly state that it is a Buddhist or Zen deck.
+The newest deck (2023) by Ma Deva Padma (the Osho Zen creator) does not explicitly state that it is a Buddhist or Zen deck, so I’m pushing it a bit here.
 But once I started using it, the Dharma just shone for me.
 As the title suggests, it honours feminine wisdom, and the Buddhist symbolism is everywhere.
-It's just such a gentle, compassionate and wise deck that it felt wrong not to include it here.
+It's just such a gentle, compassionate and wise deck that it felt wrong not to include it.
+You will find the Buddha appearing time and time again, as well as Zen phrases and keywords such as ‘Be Here Now’ (the title for Two of Earth/Pentacles) to help us along.

 And now, a few other Buddhist Tarot decks that might interest you further….